GEORGE HARRISON-THE APPLE YEARS.

 Ever since George was working on Dark Horse, he’d been working on founding his own record label, Dark Horse.
 It would release his future albums, and albums by artists George discovered or believed in.
 Getting a record label up and running, was taking time.
 However, at least this allowed him the opportunity to fulfil his obligations to Apple Records.
 Would however, George leave Apple Records on a high with Extra Texture (Read All About It),?

 Critics didn’t think so.
 On its release, Extra Texture (Read All About It) was panned my critics.
 They called the album a series of sermons from George Harrison.
-These sermons they called aimless and pointless.
+These sermons were called aimless and pointless.
 Sometimes, there was air of pomposity about Extra Texture (Read All About It).
 Only Tired Of Midnight Blue and Can’t Stop Thinking About You were up to George’ usual high standards.
 This resulted in the critics turning on George.
 Rolling Stone savaged the album.
 Other critics followed suit.
 For George, Extra Texture (Read All About It) didn’t look like being the swan-song he’d hoped for.

 Extra Texture (Read All About It)’s lead single was You, which was released on 12th September 1975.
 You reached number thirty-eight in Britain and number twenty in the US Billboard 200.
 Then when This Guitar (Can’t Keep from Crying) was released in America on 8th December 1975, it failed to chart.
 Two months later, history repeated itself, when This Guitar (Can’t Keep from Crying) was released in Britain.
 On its release on 6th February 1976, This Guitar (Can’t Keep from Crying) failed to chart.
 Had George lost his Midas touch?